amorefitness.com.au

 Remember, everybody's journey is different and the only person you need to compare yourself to is yourself.

 This is what happens...
-You start off the week with exercising every morning and then something happens, you injure yourself or you have a late night and skip exercising that morning because you need a few more zzzzs with the intention of making it up tomorrow.
-Then you get to work and you start eating healthy, but then someone brings in the weekly homemade cupcakes and then there's someone else's morning or afternoon tea party with no healthy options and all your good intentions start to go out the window.
+You start off the week with exercising each morning and then something happens, you injure yourself, you don't feel like it, or you have a late night and skip exercising that morning because you need a few more zzzzs with the intention of making it up tomorrow.
+Then you get to work and someone brings in the homemade cupcakes and then there's this morning or afternoon tea party with no healthy options and all your good intentions start to go out the window.

 If you're someone who struggles with all of these things, then you're setting yourself up to fail.